ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITextureScreenOverlayFactory.rst

 ITextureScreenOverlayFactory
 ============================

-.. py:class:: ITextureScreenOverlayFactory
+.. py:class:: ansys.stk.core.graphics.ITextureScreenOverlayFactory

    object

    A rectangular overlay that can be assigned a texture.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITextureScreenOverlayFactory

 Overview
 --------